devalade/route-list/README.md

 # Next.js Route List

-A simple command-line tool to scan and list all routes in your Next.js application, supporting both the App Router and Pages Router patterns.
+A command-line tool to scan and list all routes in your Next.js application, supporting both the App Router and Pages Router patterns.

 ## Features